philiplb/CRUDlex/docs/3_datastructures.md

 CRUDlex uses a soft delete mechanism hiding all rows where this is not null
 - version int(11) NOT NULL: (will be) used for optimistic locking

-See the CRUDlexSample.sql for the exact table creation.
+See the CRUDlexSample.sql in the sample project for the exact table creation.

 As a last addition, we only want to show the author and title in the big list view of the books.
 We can do it by using the listFields entry: